jobquiroz/VSA_concept_rep/README.md

 # VSA_concept_rep
 Concept representation model using Vector Symbolic Architectures

-**Introduction.**
+## Introduction.
-This repository includes all the files developed for the (under review) paper "Vector Symbolic Architectures for semantic features representation".
+This repository includes all the files developed for the (under review) paper "Vector Symbolic Architectures for concept representation".

 Vector Symbolic Architectures are a family of methods that use high-dimensional vectors to represent objects: concepts, trees, sequences, etc. In this work we selected a binary VSA called *Binary Spatter Codes* proposed by Pentti Kanerva.
 Based on this VSA we designed a model for concept representation that creates "Semantic Pointers" based on a set of semantic features.

 We took the idea of semantic pointers from Eliasmith's model *Semantic Pointer Architecture*.
 Semantic pointers are vectors used to point to information within a memory system, therefore the term pointer.
 However, semantic pointers are also 'semantic', which means that the pointers themselves are similar to the information they reference.

 As stated before we create these semantic pointer based on a set of semantic features, which are words that try to define a concept based on its relations with other words.
-We used the largest semantic feature dataset known in the literature, the McRae dataset.
+We used the semantic feature dataset from McRae et al.

 **Description of files.**
 All codes were implemented as Python Notebooks.
 This repository also includes the files from the McRae dataset which were slightly modified to acomodate our needs.